tiwong/tiwong.github.io/maths.md

 ### Papers

+3. [Shifts of the sum of prime divisor function of Alladi and Erdős](https://arxiv.org/abs/1710.10875), (with S. Shekatkar).
+To appear in IJNT.

 2. [Biases in prime factorizations and Liouville functions for arithmetic progressions](https://arxiv.org/abs/1704.07979), (with P. Humphries and S. Shekatkar).
 To appear in JTNB.
 [Latest](ParityFinal.pdf)

 1. [On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy](https://arxiv.org/abs/1608.05938), (with O.E.
 Gonzalez, C.H.
 Kwan, S.J.
 Miller, R. Van Peski).
 Journal of Number Theory, 183C (2018) pp. 407-427.

+### In preparation

+1. Dasher, S., Herrida, A., and Wong, T.A., The three distance theorem and periodic functions.

+2. Balasubramanyam, B. and Wong, T.A., Eigenvarieties and L-packets on GSp(4).

+3. Banerjee, D. and Wong T.A., Eisenstein cycles over imaginary quadratic fields.

+4. Flórez, J.; Karabulut, C. and Wong, T.A., Eisenstein cocycles for GL(n) over imaginary quadratic fields II: p-adic L-functions.

+5. Wong, T.A., A summation formula for the stable trace formula.

 ### Some past teaching: